Knowledge base

 • Refer to the instructions of this other guide by applying the instructions corresponding to your situation (this is so that the domain name works when it is linked to your Mail Service).

-Once the new domain name is ready to be used in place of the old one, you need to add it to the Mail Service and then perform a swap:
+Once the new domain name is ready to be used in place of the old one, you need to add it to the Mail Service and then perform a reversal:

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).